eggOnion/Software-Automation-Installer-via-PSADT/README.md

 aka PowerShell App Deployment Toolkit

-It is an open-source software that provides a set of funtions to perform installation and/or deployment on common applications in a cooperate environment.
+It is an open-source software that provides a set of funtions to perform installation and/or deployment on common applications in a corporate environment.
 It can be customize for personal usage too.

 ---

 ### Why use PSADT?

-This app helps to install multiple software automatically via using PowerShell.
+This app helps to install multiple softwares automatically via using PowerShell.
 It ease having the need of manual installation or when cloning of PC is not an option.

 ---